agile-flight/Lab-Python-Code/README.md

 # Lab-Python-Code

-1.
-This is not a significant piece of  code but a place where I practice new skills I learn
+1. This is a script that I created to practice learning python some time around 2019